Bazureza/Bazureza.github.io/Game-Project/README.md

 ![Image](/images/Untitled.png)

-Tap Jet is a 2D game genre that has a theme space with casual game concept.
-With a backstory about Planet Ngalam looking for a new place but must save fuel with the latest technological methods created by Planet Ngalam to move forward faster in space.
-Tap Jet has an art style pixel art, dark colored adapts to the theme of the space presented.
+Pesawat is a 2D game genre that has a theme space with casual game concept.
+The story is about one pilot who wanna survive in outer space agains aliens who want seek to kill the last human.
+The game is single-player against an enemy and the more player kills the enemy the more the player gets the high score.
 Status : Prototype

 ***